Website Manager

 Attend Required Meetings

-their respective seasons..
+Each coaching staff is required to attend a coach’s clinic at the start of the season as well as a team parent meeting (required attendance from at least one parent of coach representative per team) at the beginning of their respective seasons.
 Schedules, practices, attendance and parental responsibilities should be discussed at said meeting.
 Experience indicates that informed parents are more inclined to help out with the many tasks associated with a Little League team and program.
-A familiarization of Little League rules should be conducted in order to help prevent any abuses of such rules.
-Additionally, a review of the Local League structure should be done in order to identify such individuals as the Division Director,, Player Agents and Chief Umpire, who may assist in answering certain questions during the season.
+A familiarization of Little League rules should be conducted in order to help prevent any abuse of such rules.
+Additionally, a review of the Local League structure should be done in order to identify such individuals as the Division Director, Player Agents and Chief Umpire, who may assist in answering certain questions during the season.
 The parents’ meeting should be held separately, away from the practice field, where a manager has the individual attention of all his / her parents.
 All players are welcome to have a parent present at the parents’ meeting.

 Practice Fields